sambanova/ai-starter-kit/sambawiz/README.md

   - Each environment has:
     - `file`: Path to kubeconfig file relative to sambawiz folder
     - `namespace`: Kubernetes namespace for this environment
+    - `uiDomain`: Optional UI domain URL for the environment (used to create an API key)
+    - `apiDomain`: API domain URL for the environment (required for Playground chat functionality)
-    - `apiKey`: Optional API key for environment-specific authentication
+    - `apiKey`: API key for environment-specific authentication (required for Playground chat functionality)
 - The checkpoints directory is used to construct full checkpoint paths
 - Configuration can be updated through the home page UI
 - You can configure multiple environments in the `kubeconfigs` object